How many Foreign Companies in China?

 FDI flows in the time of the COVID-19 pandemic

-Because of the consequence of the Covid-19 pandemic, the Global FDI declined sharply due to the supply disruptions, demand contractions, and the pessimistic outlook of economic actors.
-According to the 2021 Investment Trends Monitor published by UNCTAD, Global foreign direct investment (FDI) collapsed in 2020, falling 42% from the US $1.5 trillion in 2019 to an estimated US $859 billion.
+Because of the consequences of the COVID-19 pandemic, the Global FDI declined sharply due to supply disruptions, demand contractions, and the pessimistic outlook of economic actors.
+According to the 2021 Investment Trends Monitor published by UNCTAD, Global foreign direct investment (FDI) collapsed in 2020, falling 42% from US $1.5 trillion in 2019 to an estimated US $859 billion.
 For example, in the United Kingdom, FDI fell to zero, and declines were recorded in other major recipients.

 The new FDI reform comes out

-In order to attract further foreign investment, China Government has published new reforms to improve FDI, such as establishing a new system for Foreign Invested companies, reducing the negative list, Tax cut, subsidies for High Tech industry, etc. According to the China MOFCOM data center, China was ranked the world’s largest FDI of US $163 billion recipients instead of the United States in 2020.
+In order to attract further foreign investment, Chinese government has published new reforms to improve FDI, such as establishing a new system for Foreign Invested companies, reducing the negative list, Tax cuts, subsidies for High Tech Industry, etc. According to the China MOFCOM data center, China was ranked the world’s largest FDI of US $163 billion recipients instead of the United States in 2020.

 Conclusion